Dr.MycoTek

 The Problem

-You found a mushroom and took a photo but can't figure out what species it is from Google results alone.
+You found a mushroom and took a photo but can't figure out what species it is.
+A Google image search returns dozens of possibilities with no guidance on which features actually matter.

 Taking Better Photos for Identification

-The single most impactful thing you can do for accurate identification is take multiple photos from different angles.
+The single most impactful thing you can do is take multiple photos from different angles.
 At minimum, capture: a top-down view of the cap showing colour and texture, an underside view showing the gill or pore structure clearly, a side profile showing the stem and overall proportions, and a close-up of the stem base (gently dig around the base to expose any volva or bulb).
 Natural daylight produces the most accurate colours — flash photography can wash out subtle colour differences that are critical for identification.
-Include a coin or your finger for scale, and if possible, photograph the mushroom in situ before picking it, so the AI can assess habitat context.
+Include a coin or your finger for scale, and if possible, photograph the mushroom in situ before picking it, so the habitat context is preserved.

-Dr. MycoTek evaluates several diagnostic categories from your image.
+Dr. MycoTek works through several diagnostic categories from your image.
 Cap morphology is assessed first: is the cap convex, flat, funnel-shaped, or conical?
-Is the margin (edge) smooth, lined, or ragged?
-Surface texture provides additional clues — the sticky, slimy cap of a Suillus bolete versus the dry, scaly cap of a Pholiota are immediately distinctive.
-Underneath the cap, the AI looks for gill spacing (crowded versus widely spaced), gill attachment to the stem (free, attached, or decurrent), and colour.
-On the stem, the presence or absence of a ring (annulus) and the shape of the base (bulbous, tapered, or rooting) are critical features, especially for separating edible species from dangerous Amanita relatives.
+Is the margin smooth, lined, or ragged?
+Surface texture provides additional clues — the sticky cap of a Suillus bolete versus the dry, scaly cap of a Pholiota are immediately distinctive.
+Underneath the cap, the hymenium type (gills, pores, teeth, or false ridges) is the most critical structural feature.
+On the stem, the presence or absence of a ring and the shape of the base — bulbous, tapered, or with a cup-like volva — are essential, especially for separating edible species from dangerous Amanita relatives.

-Even with excellent photographs, certain identification features cannot be assessed visually.
+Even with excellent photographs, certain features cannot be assessed visually.
 Spore colour — one of the most reliable diagnostic features — requires a spore print on paper.
-Odour is often highly diagnostic (anise smell in Clitocybe odora, bleach smell in Mycena species, mealy smell in many Entoloma).
-Taste, while used cautiously by experienced mycologists, cannot be assessed from a photo.
-Chemical reactions (like the flesh of certain boletes staining blue when cut) require physical interaction with the specimen.
-Dr. MycoTek will flag when these non-visual tests would significantly improve confidence and provide instructions for performing them.
+Odour is often highly diagnostic (anise smell in Clitocybe odora, bleach smell in Mycena, mealy smell in many Entoloma).
+Chemical reactions like the flesh of certain boletes staining blue when cut require physical interaction with the specimen.
+Dr. MycoTek will tell you when these non-visual tests would significantly improve confidence and provide clear instructions for performing them.
+The photo starts the conversation; these additional checks finish it.

 Common Photo Identification Mistakes

 The most frequent mistake is photographing only the top of the cap.
-This is like trying to identify a bird by its back alone — you are missing the majority of diagnostic features.
 The underside (gills or pores) and the stem base are often more important than the cap surface for accurate identification.
-Another common error is photographing mushrooms that are too old or too degraded — colours fade, gills darken, and structural features deteriorate as mushrooms age.
-If possible, photograph specimens at multiple growth stages.
-Finally, removing the mushroom from its substrate before photographing eliminates critical habitat information.
-Always note whether it was growing from soil, dead wood, living wood, dung, or leaf litter.
+Another common error is photographing mushrooms that are too old — colours fade, gills darken, and structural features deteriorate as mushrooms age.
+Removing the mushroom from its substrate before photographing also eliminates critical habitat information.
+Always note whether it was growing from soil, dead wood, living wood, dung, or leaf litter — substrate is one of the first things a mycologist asks about.

 Mobile Photography Tips

-Most mushroom photos submitted to Dr. MycoTek come from smartphones, and modern phone cameras are more than adequate for identification purposes.
-Use the camera's macro mode (or portrait mode) to capture fine details like gill structure.
+Most mushroom photos come from smartphones, and modern phone cameras are more than adequate.
+Use macro mode to capture fine details like gill structure.
 Tap to focus on the specific feature you want sharp — autofocus often locks onto the wrong plane when photographing small subjects at close range.
-Avoid zooming digitally, which reduces image quality; instead, get physically closer.
-If the mushroom is in deep shade, consider using a piece of white paper or your phone's flashlight held at an angle to illuminate the underside without creating harsh shadows.
-Wet mushrooms are especially tricky — water droplets catch light and obscure surface details, so gently blot excess moisture if possible.
+Avoid digital zoom; get physically closer.
+If the mushroom is in deep shade, hold a piece of white paper nearby to bounce light onto the underside without creating harsh shadows.
+Wet mushrooms are tricky — water droplets obscure surface details, so gently blot excess moisture if you can.

-Dr. MycoTek will explicitly tell you when a photo is insufficient for a safe identification.
-This commonly occurs with small brown mushrooms (the notorious 'LBMs' — Little Brown Mushrooms), white Agaricus-like species that could potentially be confused with Death Caps, and many bolete species where gill/pore colour and staining reactions are essential.
-In these cases, the AI provides a shortlist of candidate species and tells you exactly which additional tests to perform — spore print, chemical reactions, or microscopy.
-It may also recommend posting the specimen (with your photos and additional notes) to a local mycological society or the iNaturalist platform for community verification.
+Dr. MycoTek will explicitly tell you when a photo is not enough.
+This commonly occurs with small brown mushrooms (LBMs — Little Brown Mushrooms), white Agaricus-like species that could be confused with Death Caps, and boletes where pore colour and staining reactions are essential.
+In these cases, it provides a shortlist of candidate species and tells you exactly which additional tests to perform — spore print, chemical tests, or microscopy.
+It may also recommend posting the specimen to a local mycological society or iNaturalist for community verification.
+The clearest outcome is when you can say: I checked these features, and they match only one candidate.

 What You Get